-High-speed rail is a system that serves many destinations, both large and small, by integrating new segments of high-speed track with our existing railroad network.
-By combining high-speed trunk lines with sections of existing track, high-speed rail takes you from your "point A" to your "point B," not just the biggest or most popular desinations.
+High-speed rail is a system that serves many destinations, both large and small, by adding new segments of high-speed track to our existing railroad network.
+High-speed trains take you from your "point A" to your "point B," not just the biggest or most popular destinations.

 A successful high-speed rail system:

 - Gets you where you're going as fast, or faster, than driving or flying

 - Offers very frequent service, such as an easy-to-remember "clock face" schedule where trains leave every hour, on the hour

 - Serves many markets and numerous political constituencies